A Guide to the Most Effective Principles of UI Color Schemes for Your Next App Design

 So, using the colors is as essential to your UI design as is following the UI design specifics of the iOS or Android platform.
 While working on the colors, you also need to identify the right structure based on your design and the layout.

-Just as there are some specific principles you must follow for creating the UI design, like the simple interface, working on the UI color must also bank on some principles.
-Read on to know ten principles of color usage in UI design.
+Just as some specific principles you must follow for creating the UI design, like the simple interface, working on the UI color must also bank on some principles.
+So read on to know ten principles of color usage in UI design.

 10 Principles for Color Usage in UI Design